poy4n/uraXa/README.md

 ## `Settings`

-Change Domain vraibale in line30 App.js from `https://uraxa-api.herokuapp.com` to `http://localhost:8080` in order to run servers for development.
+Change Domain varibale in line30 App.js from `https://uraxa-api.herokuapp.com` to `http://localhost:8080` in order to run servers for development.

 ## `Launch`